AckerlyXu/heima/articles/iot-hub/iot-hub-scaling.md

-<properties
+---
- pageTitle="Azure IoT Hub scaling | Azure"
+title: Azure IoT Hub scaling | Azure
- description="How to scale your IoT hub to support your anticipated message throughput.
-Includes a summary of the supported throughput for each tier and options for sharding" services="iot-hub" documentationCenter="" authors="fsautomata" manager="timlt" editor=""/>
+description: How to scale your IoT hub to support your anticipated message throughput.
+Includes a summary of the supported throughput for each tier and options for sharding

-<tags
- ms.service="iot-hub"
- ms.devlang="na"
- ms.topic="article"
- ms.tgt_pltfrm="na"
- ms.workload="na"
- ms.date="09/19/2016"
- ms.author="elioda"/>
+services: iot-hub
+documentationCenter: ''
+authors: fsautomata
+manager: timlt
+editor: ''

+ms.service: iot-hub
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 09/19/2016
+ms.author: elioda
+---

 # Scale your IoT hub solution
 Azure IoT Hub can support up to a million simultaneously connected devices.
 For more information, see [IoT Hub pricing][lnk-pricing].
 Each IoT Hub unit allows a certain number of daily messages.